-The Human Rights Council (HRC) also recognized that despite having discretion in the field of nationality laws, states shall nevertheless 'comply with the principles of international law, in particular the best interests of the child and non-discrimination'51.
-Moreover it highlighted the importance of states ensuring safeguards that allow a child that would otherwise be stateless to acquire nationality 'as soon as possible after birth',52 and urged states to 'honour their international human rights obligation to register every child's birth, regardless of the child's parents' nationality or statelessness or legal status',53 hence including children of undocumented migrants of refugees.54 In sum, it is clear that the strengthening of IL directly influences the leeway which can be given to states to legislate on the issue of nationality.
-These developments in international law occurred inter-alia to guarantee everyone's right to a nationality and the preservation of that same nationality.
+The Human Rights Council (HRC) also recognised that despite having discretion in the field of nationality laws, states shall nevertheless 'comply with the principles of IL, in particular the best interests of the child and non-discrimination'.
+Moreover, it highlighted the importance of states ensuring safeguards that allow a child that would otherwise be stateless to acquire nationality 'as soon as possible after birth', 3 and urged states to 'honour their international human rights obligations to register every child's birth, regardless of the child's parents' nationality or statelessness or legal status', 4 hence including children of undocumented migrants or refugees.
+In sum, it is clear that the strengthening of IL directly influences the leeway which can be given to states to legislate on the issue of nationality.
+These developments in IL occurred inter alia to guarantee everyone's right to a nationality and the preservation of that same nationality.

-After examining the importance of nationality for the enjoyment of rights and legal protection, the next section analyses the meaning of statelessness, distinguishing de jure from
+After examining the importance of nationality for the enjoyment of rights and legal protection, the next section analyses the meaning of statelessness, distinguishing de jure from de facto statelessness and absolute from relative statelessness.
+Moreover, it takes into consideration the effectively stateless in order to contextualise and provide a framework for statelessness at birth and the special vulnerability of children born stateless in the context of forced migration.